Zuruuh/react-calendar/docs/why-this-library.md

 ### Selecting a range of dates <Badge type="danger" text="❌ Not implemented yet (see #16)" />

-This is probably the reason most developpers use a library for date picking.
+This is probably the reason most developers use a library for date picking.
 Native html inputs doesn't allow you to select multiple dates on a single calendar.
 This can easily be fixed by using two separate inputs though, but that also means you're sacrificing some of the user experience.